Back to BlogCommunity Support

 • Hand lotion, lip balm, or single-use pain relievers

 When a responder is injured, sick, or pulling back-to-back overtime shifts, the stress doesn't stay at the station.
 Their families absorb it too, and that's where some of the most overlooked first responder appreciation ideas come into play.
-Practical support for the household is often more valuable than any gift or gesture directed at the responder alone.

 • Picking up kids from school or activities